Mitchellscot/weather-station/README.md

 [![Pi](/images/operational.JPG "It works!")

-- C stands for Current (not Celcius - all temps are in Fahrenheit)
+- C stands for Current (not Celsius - all temps are in Fahrenheit)
 - F stands for 'Feels Like'
 - I stands for Indoor Temperature
 - H stands for High